qlibs/mp/README.md

               boost::mp::type_list<int, double, void>{});
 ```

-Okay, so what about the case when we need both?
+Okay, so what about the case when we need meta-types and Ts...?

 ```cpp
 template <auto F>